 2. Encourage Timely Claim Submissions

-Encourage your non-employees to submit their claims promptly.
+When it comes to non-employee expense reimbursement, another best practice to follow is to encourage your non-employees to submit their claims promptly.
 No one appreciates delays, especially when finances are at stake.

 For a seamless reimbursement experience, advise them to submit their expense claims within a set timeframe, ideally within a month of incurring the expense.
 This practice not only speeds up the reimbursement process but also stays in line with HMRC guidelines.

 Pro Tip: Implement automated reminders tailored for non-employees, prompting them to submit their expenses a few days before the deadline.
 This ensures accountability and a swift reimbursement cycle.

 3. Keep It Organised